Best Campgrounds in Washington State That are Free

 Cowlitz Wildlife Area – near Randle, there are 16 – 28 campsites here with many more RV sites available.

 Council Lake – Cle Elum.
-With 6 – 15 free campsites available, it is accessed by a gravel road with an outhouse and a good fishing spot.
+With several free or lost campsites available, it is accessed by a gravel road with an outhouse and a good fishing spot.

 Twentynine Pines – First come, first served here, with designated fire pits and some toilet access.